+- Competing Programatic Challenges

-- Economy
+- Competing Public priorities

 - Appropriations changes

+- Government Regulations

+- Populations changes (immigration,new cultural groupings,etc.)

 - Public Policy changes

-- Government Regulations

-- Competing Public priorities

-- Competing Programatic Challenges
+- Economy

-- Populations changes (immigration, new cultural groupings, etc.)

 There are many societal factors that affect the well-being of older adults including social networks, access to health care and community supports.
 Any of these may influence the status of the target population and create challenges for our programs.